Want to build targeted lists of pre-qualified leads?

 Let’s get into it.

-It includes things like company names, employee names, email addresses, phone numbers, technographics, and firmographics.
+B2B Data includes things like company names, employee names, email addresses, phone numbers, technographics, and firmographics.

 It includes anything that can qualify someone as a good sales lead, and includes information you can use to get in contact with them.